copdips/copdips.github.io/_posts/2023/2023-01-28-sonarcloud-github-action.md

 - name: Override Coverage Source Path for Sonar
   # https://community.sonarsource.com/t/code-coverage-doesnt-work-with-github-action/16747/7
-  # we should convert '<source>/home/runner/work/pr/repo_name/app_folder_name</source>' to '<source>/github/workspace//app_folder_name</source>'
+  # we should convert '<source>/home/runner/work/pr/repo/app</source>' to '<source>/github/workspace//app</source>'
-  # be careful DOUBLE slashes in the later part, and the app_folder_name in the later part is retrieved from sonar.sources from sonar-project.properties
+  # be careful DOUBLE slashes in the later part, and the app in the later part is retrieved from sonar.sources from sonar-project.properties
   run: |
     echo "GITHUB_WORKSPACE=$GITHUB_WORKSPACE"
     echo 'coverage.xml before:'